Tokyo is a city where diverse cuisines from all over the world gather and evolve.

 It is also the birthplace of various ingredients, including traditional Edo vegetables.

-Embrace the seasonal blessings born from Tokyo’s unique natural environment.
+The seasonal blessings born from Tokyo’s unique natural environment,

-Encounter the passion, stories, and smiles of the producers.
+the passion, stories, and smiles of the producers,

 Enjoy the food nurtured by the climate, environment, customs, traditions, and history of the land, and experience the local culinary culture at the essence of this trip.